Buick Regal Insurance Rates

 If you’re already ready to compare lower than average Buick Regal prices for car insurance, simply enter your five-digit ZIP code into our FREE quote comparison tool to start shopping.

-U.S. average auto insurance rates for a Buick Regal are $1,354 annually with full coverage.
-Comprehensive costs approximately $270, collision costs $484, and liability coverage costs around $442.
-Buying just liability costs as low as $496 a year, with insurance for high-risk drivers costing around $2,938.
+U.S. average insurance rates for a Buick Regal are $1,354 a year including full coverage.
+Comprehensive costs on average $270 each year, collision costs $484, and liability costs around $442.
+A policy with just liability insurance costs as low as $496 a year, with coverage for high-risk drivers costing around $2,938.
 Teenage drivers pay the highest rates at $5,144 a year or more.

 Average premium for full coverage: $1,354